-The CITEL gas discharge tubes with wire outlet are supplied in a radial strip in a package of 500 components corresponding to the areas (plan opposite) and in accordance with the IEC 286-1 specification.
+The CITEL GDT with wire outlet are supplied in a radial belt in a pack of 500 components according to the ranges (plan opposite) and in accordance with the IEC 286-1 specification.

-The CITEL gas discharge tubes with SMT mounting are supplied in tape and Reel-Pack, reel with 500, 800 or 1000 components (facing plan) and supplied according to IEC 286-1 specification.
+The CITEL GDT with SMT assembly are supplied in tape and Reel Pack, reel with 500,800 or 1000 components (facing plan) and according to IEC 286-1 specification.